Midterm Instructional Diagnosis

 What is helping you learn in this course?

 What is hindering your learning in this course?

-What could be done to improve your learning in this course?
+What suggestions do you have to improve the learning in this class?